 What is the Basic Approach to Literacy?

-Generally, when teaching literacy, the basic approach is an either phonics-based or whole language.
-These approaches reflect two very different philosophies.
+Generally, when teaching literacy, the basic approach is either phonics-based or whole language.
+These reading approaches reflect two very different philosophies.
 Therefore, they require them to learn very different skills.

 In the whole language classroom, children read simple and repetitive text.
 Usually, the children are already familiar with the text, which makes it much easier to understand.